 You can extend your visa in the run up to the expiry of your current one.
 You will also need to ensure that your investments are eligible (in the categories as laid out above) and that you invested a large number of them within the first 3 months of arriving in the UK or "Investor Start Date".
 This sum depends upon when you first got your visa, but since 2014, you will need to have invested at least £2m in eligible investments in the first 3 months of your stay in the UK.

 As long as you satisfy the criteria, extension should be straightforward and you will be granted a further 3 years.
-Once you have reached 5 years, you will be able to apply for Indefinite Leave to Remain (ILR) in the UK.
+Once you have reached 5 years, you will be able to apply for Tier 1 investor ILR in the UK.

 If you need more advice or help on a Tier 1 Investor Visa and how you can become British through the investor visa route, then please get in touch.
 Our immigration solicitors have a wealth of knowledge that means they can help with any and all visa queries.
 So if you have a query, get in touch and our team will be happy to help you.